DIVA-IPL-Project/Visualization/Docs/Info.md

 ### 1. Download the executable according to the OS you are running.

 For Windows download the .exe.
 All files can be found in the Releases tab [here](https://github.com/DIVA-IPL-Project/Visualization/releases/latest).
+For Mac download the .dmg.
+All files can be found in the Releases tab [here](https://github.com/DIVA-IPL-Project/Visualization/releases/latest).

 To generate the executable for MacOS and Linux follow the build instructions found [here](#generate-installation-files).